javagruppen/javagruppen.github.io/_posts/2024/2024-04-24-virtuslab.md

 author: Martin Boel
 ---

-Vi har inviteret 2 eksperter fra VirtusLab til følgende program:
+Vi har inviteret 2 eksperter fra VirtusLab, og Ronald Dehuysser til følgende program:

 * 16:00 - 17:00 Arthur will talk about Green and Energy Efficiency in the JVM of 2024
 * 17:00 - 18:00 Jacek will talk about Annotation Processors of 2024